-Rating Action: Moody's affirms seven and downgrades four classes of JPMBB 2013-C14
+Rating Action: Moody's downgrades two, confirms one and affirms seven classes of JPMBB 2013-C12

 Cl.
-D, Downgraded to Ba2 (sf); previously on Apr 17, 2020 Baa3 (sf) Placed Under Review for Possible Downgrade
+D, Confirmed at Baa3 (sf); previously on Apr 17, 2020 Baa3 (sf) Placed Under Review for Possible Downgrade

 Cl.
-E, Downgraded to B1 (sf); previously on Apr 17, 2020 Ba2 (sf) Placed Under Review for Possible Downgrade
+E, Downgraded to Ba3 (sf); previously on Apr 17, 2020 Ba2 (sf) Placed Under Review for Possible Downgrade

 Cl.
-F, Downgraded to B3 (sf); previously on Apr 17, 2020 Ba3 (sf) Placed Under Review for Possible Downgrade
+F, Downgraded to B3 (sf); previously on Apr 17, 2020 B2 (sf) Placed Under Review for Possible Downgrade

-The ratings on six principal and interest (P&I) classes were affirmed due to the pool's share of defeasance and the transaction's key metrics, including Moody's loan-to-value (LTV) ratio, Moody's stressed debt service coverage ratio (DSCR) and the transaction's Herfindahl Index (Herf), being within acceptable ranges.
+The ratings on six P&I classes were affirmed and the rating on one P&I class was confirmed due to the pool's share of defeasance and the transaction's key metrics, including Moody's loan-to-value (LTV) ratio, Moody's stressed debt service coverage ratio (DSCR) and the transaction's Herfindahl Index (Herf), being within acceptable ranges.

-The rating on the interest-only (IO) class, Cl.
+The rating on the IO class, Cl.
 X-A, was affirmed based on the credit quality of the referenced classes.

 The actions conclude the review for downgrade initiated on April 17, 2020.